chrisosaurus/icarus/docs/language/mutability/proposal_three/permissions.md

 Since our goal is only about capturing a contract between interfaces, what a body does to local only variables is not of great concern

-    fn foo(&a::Int)
+    fn foo(&x::Int)
-        let b = 15
+        let y = 15
-        b += 1
+        y += 1
-        b += 8
+        y += 8
-        &a = b
+        &x = y
     end

-here this foo happily reassigns the internal variable b, mutating as happy as can be
+here this foo happily reassigns the internal variable y, mutating as happy as can be

-until finally mutating a, at this point this mutation has external side effects so we must capture this via permissions.
+until finally mutating x, at this point this mutation has external side effects so we must capture this via permissions.

 Decay